 A: To allow the anti-migration technology time to secure itself to the surrounding tissue and increase the chance that the microchip will stay in place, we recommend that the horse or donkey not be bathed, groomed, petted (in the area of microchip implantation), tacked up, or receive injections in the neck for the first 24 hours post-implantation.

-A: You do not need a specialized scanner to pick up equine microchips for a very simple reason.
-The same microchip used for a dog or a cat (or a ferret or a lizard) is the same microchip that is implanted in a horse or donkey.
-As long as you have a scanner that detects both 125 kHz and 134.2 kHz chips, you are all set to scan equines.
+A: You don't need a specialized scanner because it's the same type of microchip used for a dog or cat (or any animal, for that matter).
+As long as your microchip scanner can read both 125 kHz and 134.2 kHz chips, you can effectively scan equines.

 A: Microchips are permanent identification because they can’t be altered.
 The microchip number is encoded into the microchip when it is manufactured.
 The microchip is then implanted under the skin and into the nuchal ligament of the neck of the horse or donkey.
 At this point, the microchip cannot be tampered with.
 Each microchip number is a unique sequence.
 It is a 10-digit alphanumeric sequence with the 125 kHz chips and a 15-digit numerical sequence with the 134.2 kHz chips.